 :: QName -> Arity -> Visibility -> TypeExpr -> Rule -> FuncDecl

-A rule is either a list of formal parameters together with an expression or an "External" tag.
+A rule is either a list of formal parameters together with an expression or externally defined.

 Constructors: